xchjason/CovidPopulationModel/README.md

 - **AllParam**. the sheet that contains all parameters and allows user customization
 - ***Durations(Vax)***. the user-friendly sheet that contains all duration parameters for vaccinated people and allows user customization.
 Lambda is mode number of days until transition to the next compartment and tau is its variance.
 Secondly, nu is the mode uncertainty and tau is its variance.
 - ***Durations(Unvax)***. the user-friendly sheet that contains all duration parameters for unvaccinated people and allows user customization.
 Lambda is mode number of days until transition to the next compartment and tau is its variance.
 Secondly, nu is the mode uncertainty and tau is its variance.
-- ***Transitions***. the user-friendly sheet that contains all transitions parameters for unvaccinated people and allows user customization
+- ***Transitions***. the user-friendly sheet that contains all transitions parameters for unvaccinated and vaccinated people and allows user customization
 ## Detailed Guide to Google Drive shared folder
 - Python files:
   - data.py (read in and store all the data)